compbel/SMiTH/README.md

 ## Running SMiTH Using MATLAB License
 This guide provides step-by-step instructions for running the SMiTH code with a MATLAB license.
-The program requires MATLAB installed, and Gurobi is needed only when using the 'unconstrained' mode for inferring the compatibility of a migration tree and a phylogeny.
+The program requires MATLAB to be installed, and Gurobi is needed only when using the 'unconstrained' mode for inferring the compatibility of a migration tree and a phylogeny.

-The project is run from the script ``runSMiTH.m``.
-In this script the user should run the main function ``migrationSampler`` with necessary parameters.
+The project is executed using the runSMiTH.m script, where the user should call the main function migrationSampler with the required parameters.

 ```[migrSamp,objSamp,originSamp,consensus,siteList] = migrationSampler(filePhylo,sampGenerator,nSamp,constr,timeLimit,fileSeq,delimeter,tokenPos)```